 Taking the time at the forefront of a project to gather insight will help drive communication, remove some of the risk and ultimately inform decisions for better results.
 Over the past decade, the ways we gather research and data has immensely changed, but the principles have stayed the same.

-Recently, our VP of Strategic Services, Misty Dykema and I shared some best practices for selecting the right research with the Illinois Council of Convention & Visitor Bureaus.
+Recently, our VP of Strategic Services, Misty Klobucher and I shared some best practices for selecting the right research with the Illinois Council of Convention & Visitor Bureaus.
 And while we brought this info to a group of marketing decision makers in the tourism industry, marketers in any field looking to make better decisions can benefit from these best practices.
 So, we’re breaking down the five fundamentals of conducting better research.

 Step 1: Identify Your Business Goal